 Are the variations in kata, as important as they are made out to be?

 If any subject has ever existed that is guaranteed to trigger off a conflict of opinion between Karate Kata enthusiasts, then this is it!
 I refer the situation that exists where a student is faced with a bewildering number of possible technique variations to choose from, that lie in almost every Kata in the Shotokan system.
-The technique differs dependant on the source of the input.
+The technique differs dependent on the source of the input.
 So how does a student know which technique is the correct one?
-This an age old debate that sparks off much contraversy.
+This an age old debate that sparks off much controversy.

 Before we review the topic let’s take a look at just one technique to illustrate the point perfectly.

 Whether one is performing Kanku, Kwanku, Kushanku, Koshokun, Kosokun, or any other variation of the same kata, then the starting positions will certainly look very similar.
 However, there are several alternatives as to exactly how the hands should be formed.

 When performing Kanku Dai we at the Shotokan Karate Union form the hands with the left hand under the right, with the index & ring fingers and thumb of the right hand sitting over the index & ring fingers and thumb of the left hand, so that they form a triangular gap between the hands.

 Another Shotokan Ryu variation of Kanku Dai is performed with the left hand under the right, with the index & ring fingers of the right hand sitting over the index & ring fingers of the left hand but the left hand thumb resting on top of the right hand thumb, so that they form the triangular gap between the hands.

 Gichin Funakoshi performing Kushanku who used all fingers and thumb of right hand sitting over the left hand leaving a triangular gap between the hands.

 Chatan Yara Kushanku & Koshokun Dai